filecoin-project/specs/definitions.md

 #### Ticket

 A `ticket` is used as a source of randomness in EC leader election.
 Every block depends on an `ElectionProof` derived from a `ticket`.
 At least one new `ticket` is produced with every new block.
-Ticket creation will be described [here](./expected-consensus.md#Ticket-generation).
+Ticket creation is described [here](./expected-consensus.md#Ticket-generation).

 #### TipSet

  A `TipSet` is a set of blocks that have the same parent set and same number of `tickets`, which implies they will have been mined at the same `height`.
-A `TipSet` can contain multiple blocks if more than one miner successfully mines a block at the same `height` as another miner. `TipSets` contain 1 or more blocks (i.e. null blocks are not included in `TipSets`).
+A `TipSet` can contain multiple blocks if more than one miner successfully mines a block in the same `round` as another miner.

 #### Verifiable